 Why you should consider donating: Rainforest Foundation US has shown an unusual commitment to rigorous evaluation of its impact by inviting Columbia University researchers to conduct a randomized controlled trial in Loreto, Peru.
 Starting in early 2018, researchers collected survey data and satellite imagery from 36 communities partnered with the foundation and 40 control communities.
-The preliminary results are promising.

 You can donate to Rainforest Foundation US here. —Sigal Samuel

 6) Climate Emergency Fund

-Bill McKibben, co-founder of 350.org, recently told me that building the climate movement is crucial because although we’ve already got some good mitigation solutions, we’re not deploying them fast enough.
+Bill McKibben, co-founder of 350.org, told Vox that building the climate movement is crucial because, although we’ve already got some good mitigation solutions, we’re not deploying them fast enough.
 “That’s the ongoing power of the fossil fuel industry at work.
 The only way to break that power and change the politics of climate is to build a countervailing power,” he said.
 “Our job — and it’s the key job — is to change the zeitgeist, people’s sense of what’s normal and natural and obvious.
 If we do that, all else will follow.”

-You can donate to the Climate Emergency Fund here.
+You can donate to the Climate Emergency Fund here. —SS

 Aside from donating, there are many other ways you can help